-"My, what a lot of chairs.”
+What Friends Say: “My, what a lot of chairs.”

 Biggest Embarrassment: Oh, there are many.
 Since we’ve only been in the house for half a year, there are oodles of projects still on the back burner.
 The front “yard” is basically topsoil with an artful array of weeds.
 Inside, one room doesn’t have a stitch of furniture in it.
 And, last but not least, you are looking at white primer on all the walls.

 Proudest DIY: When we bought the house, there were several fireplaces covered up with plywood and paint.
 After stripping several layers of white (and turquoise!) paint for hours, we wound up with beautiful oak mantels, surrounded by original tile.

 On first glance, the storefront windows look like frosted glass, but they are actually just large sheets of corrugated plastic tacked to the inside of the walls.
 Our contractor gave us the idea, and we anticipate living with this affordable solution for many years to come.

 Biggest Indulgence: The marble island, without a doubt.
 We wanted it to be a focal point in the room.
 And we couldn’t be happier about our choice.
 We particularly love the asymmetrical “blob” that runs through the stone.

 Best advice: Take an upholstery class at a local community college.
 We did it last year, and ended the course with a slew of recovered chairs.
 For example, Ann sewed the blue cushions in the low danish living room chairs.
 Dabney redid a vinyl Thonet chair purchased for $5 at a yard sale.
 It’s not that hard, and once you try it, a whole new world of possibility opens up.

 Dream source: R. Ege Antiques here in Saint Louis.
 We wandered in there for the first time a couple of weeks ago, and were floored by Rick’s eye for merchandising, and his collection of reclaimed and one-of-a-kind vintage items for sale- anything from Jielde lamps to old circus signs.
 Also, Urban Remains in Chicago looks like a lot of fun.
 But mostly, we dream of finding that mythical estate or yard sale, where we scoop up loads of vintage goods for pennies on the dollar.
 Or, that we stumble across an old hospital surplus sale and walk out with a room of metal medical cabinets.
 Thankfully, in Missouri, those still exist.

 Furniture: Farm table, Plycraft lounger, Danish chairs, credenza, galvanized metal work table, small workroom metal desk, wire Bertoia chair, bedroom dresser, twin bed, bedside table, hallway chairs, all Craigslist.
 Stools from McMaster-Carr.
 Heywood Wakefield dining room chairs from Ivey-Selkirk Auction House in Saint Louis.
 Sofa from Workbench.

-: eBay, Ikea, Craigslist
+Lighting: eBay, Ikea, Craigslist

-Primer, for now.
+Paint: Primer, for now.

-Friday, by Bloodhound
+Dog: Friday, by Bloodhound

-Ikea, eBay, Angela Adams
+Rugs and carpets: Ikea, eBay, Angela Adams

 Art: Framed wallpaper by J. Otto Siebold, titled “A Year’s Supply of Turtle Wax”, painting of Tremont Street in Boston, by Kate Sullivan, several prints from Crosshair (crosshairchicago.com).

-Upholstered chairs, fireplace mantels, door hardware
+DIY projects: Upholstered chairs, fireplace mantels, door hardware

 Images: Ann Manubay & Dabney Frake